oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 out now, set `TERM=vt100` and run some ncurses programs).
 Terminal escape protocols have been more or less standardized since ANSI escape codes.

-- The `reset` command waits one second to support [physical terminals](https://unix.stackexchange.com/questions/335648/why-does-the-reset-command-include-a-delay) that fell out of favor for emulated ones in the early 90's.
+- The `reset` command waits one second to support [physical terminals](https://unix.stackexchange.com/questions/335648/why-does-the-reset-command-include-a-delay) that fell out of favour for emulated ones in the early 90's.
 It does not contain a check for whether or not the terminal is emulated, and will sleep regardless.

 - Portability concerns for "old versions of csh on System V" are [still included in the bash manual](https://www.gnu.org/software/bash/manual/bash.html#Installing-Bash), and the autotools still check for portability concerns from the '80s and '90s